 Table Of Contents

-Typically, a business sends this feed, along with its product list and the details of each item, to sales channels such as social media platforms, search engines, and comparison shopping sites.
+Typically, a business sends this feed to sales channels such as social media platforms, search engines, and comparison shopping sites.
 These channels then showcase the products to their respective customer bases.
 As a result, the business reaches a wider audience.

 Product data feeds can be a massive boon to your e-commerce business.
 Which brings us to…